June 16, 2021

 In Mexico you can drink your coffee flavored with coves, cinnamon, and anise, and prepared in a clay pot (called an “olla”), which is where the coffee gets its name: cafe de olla.

-In Turkey coffee is served sweetened and is prepared in beautiful copper pots called cezves.
+In Turkey they serve coffee sweetened and prepared in beautiful copper pots called cezves.
 They use a super-fine coffee powder which, when properly prepared, produces foam on top.
 (Learn more about Turkish coffee and tea!)

 Moroccan spiced coffee, like cafe de olla, is spiced with cinnamon and cloves, but also cardamom, ginger, nutmeg, and black pepper.
 It is traditionally made in a French press.